robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Animal movement undoubtedly affects an individual’s social environment (Strandburg-Peshkin et al. 2015).
-Movement is a dynamic process that is related to the resources an individual consumes within their home range and their general space use (Van Moorter et al. 2016).
+Movement is a dynamic process that is related to the resources an individual consumes within their home range and the space that they use (Van Moorter et al. 2016).
 Collective movement can reduce group-level predation via detection-dilution trade-offs and improve information transfer about the quality or location of resources to other group members (Jolles et al. 2019).
-Social processes, movement decisions, and space use are therefore inextricably linked and multilayer networks represent a potential analytical framework for linking these processes (e.g. Mourier et al. 2019).
+Social processes, movement decisions, and space use are inextricably linked and multilayer networks represent a potential analytical framework for linking these processes (e.g. Mourier et al. 2019).

 Although multilayer animal social networks are relatively novel (Silk et al. 2018), movement behaviour within multilayer networks has already